count/sql-snippets/bigquery/timeseries.md

 # Usage

-In this example with some spotify data, we'll look at the total daily streams over time:
+In this example with some Spotify data, we'll look at the total daily streams over time:

 ```sql
 select